Types of Water Contaminants & How to Make Water Safe

 Boiling Chamber

-Water enters and is heated to its boiling point, forms steam, and is vaporized.
+Water enters and is heated to its boiling point; it forms steam and is vaporized.
 Inorganic compounds and large non-volatile organic molecules do not evaporate with the water and are left behind, separating out the contaminants.

 Condensing Coils